Jeff Gordon's First Stock Car Race - October 20, 1990

 Here's a look at the finishing order from the AC-Delco

-200 and where the drivers from Jeff's first stock car race are now.
+200 and where the drivers from Jeff Gordon's first stock car race are now.

 North Carolina Motor Speedway - October 20, 1990